 #9 Tell a Travel Buddy about your Condition and Symptoms

 If you have someone with you who understands your condition, travel can be a lot easier.
 Don’t be embarrassed, but be honest.
 Having someone there who can monitor you during exercise, grab your inhaler for you if you need it, or phone an ambulance in an emergency makes travelling with asthma a great deal easier.

 If you are travelling alone, consider wearing a Medic Alert Bracelet.
 This can let paramedics know your conditions and allergies, and is potentially life saving in emergency situations.

 Certain activities such as trekking or scuba-diving can be more of a challenge to someone travelling with asthma.
 Make sure that you tell your instructor or guide, and follow the recommended precautions during physical activities.

 Also, certain climates (humid) can make asthma flare up, so be aware of this.

 Finally, enjoy your travel.
 Asthma is not something that should stop us, just something that we should be aware of and take precautions for.

 Do you travel with asthma?
 I’d love to hear your questions or positive stories about travelling with asthma below!

-You might also like to read about the time when I got Sick in Serbia and Avoiding Heatstroke in the Sahara.
+You might also like to read about Avoiding Heatstroke in the Sahara.